Salayna/Salayna.github.io/content/posts/REST-API/Introduction/index.md

 REST APIs will rely on http methods to manage their requests.

 # Let's code
-*ps: We will use NodeJS for this tutorial, in order to understand how it works, you can find a github rest containing the tutorial code at the end of it*
+*ps: We will use NodeJS for this tutorial, in order to understand how it works*

 ## Project setup
 To begin we will initialize our project as follows: